rguan72/AutoRegister/README.md

 ## Running

+(before exe)
+Get in the virtual environment:
+`$ pipenv shell`

 Run the python script in terminal
-`(virtualenv)$ python rg.py`
+`(virtualenv)$ python registration.py`
-and select "install dependencies" if this is your first time using the product.
-Otherwise, select "Run Early" if you want the script to wait for your registration date to run.
+Select "Run Early" if you want the script to wait for your registration date to run.
 Select "Run Now" if you want the script to register for your classes now.
 You will be prompted to enter your umich uniqname and password.

 ## TODO